vanzasetia/personal-website/src/blogs/pope-francis.md

 Even a pope can be a false teacher.
 Pope Francis is not a Christian.
 How do I know that?
 Let us judge his fruits.

+## Thinking with clear context

+**I am here only addressing Pope Francis.** No more, no less.

+I love Roman Catholic people.
+But sins are sins, and—*again*—I am here **specifically addressing Pope Francis.**

 ## Claiming to be holy

 Every human is a sinner.
 That includes the pope too.
 Why is there "Holy Father Pope Francis" on the [official Vatican website](https://www.vatican.va/content/francesco/en/events/latest.html)?
 Only God is holy.
 The pope should know that.